Why Mentoring | Be A Mentor

 - Help Mentee develop an enhanced sense of self-worth with specific knowledge and skills to increase their chances for personal success.

-- Provide support, guidance and assistance to the Mentee as s/he goes through difficult periods, faces new challenges, works to build new skills, and adjusts to life back in the community.
+- Provide support, guidance and assistance to the Mentee as they may face difficult periods, new challenges, works to build new skills, and adjust to life back in the community.

 - Be patient and positive.